the-road-to-learn-react/the-road-to-react/manuscript/react-modern-advanced/remember-last-searches.md

 };
 ~~~~~~~

 With each search, another URL is stored in our state of `urls`.
 Next, render a button for each of the last five URLs.
-We'll include a new universal handler for these buttons, and each passes a specific `url` with a more specific inline handler:
+We'll include a new universal handler for these buttons and each passes a specific `url` with a more specific inline handler:

 {title="src/App.js",lang="javascript"}
 ~~~~~~~